-Common houseplants -- and a few others that you may bring into your home -- can be hazardous to your cat's health:
+Common houseplants -- and a few others that you may bring into your home -- can be hazardous to your cat's health, including the follwoing:

 Some chemicals taste especially good to cats.
 To keep him safe, keep any chemicals locked away, especially:

 - De-icing salts (which pets may walk through, then lick from their pads)

 Watch out for common household items that can choke or strangle your cat.
 Some may even block his intestines if he swallows them.